huggingface/community-events/huggan/README.md

 sudo apt-get install git-lfs
 ```

 Next, one can leverage the [`ImageFolder`](https://huggingface.co/docs/datasets/v2.0.0/en/image_process#imagefolder) builder to very easily upload an image dataset to the hub.
-In case the dataset you're uploading is directly accessible through a URL, you can simply provide it.
-Otherwise, you'll need to go to the link of the dataset and manually donwload it first (which was the case for MetFaces).
-Next, load your image dataset as a `Dataset` object:
+In case the dataset you're uploading has a direct download URL, you can simply provide it to the `data_files` argument as shown below.
+Otherwise, you'll need to go to the link of the dataset and manually download it first as a zip/tar (which was the case for MetFaces), and provide the file through the `data_files` argument.
+Alternatively, it may be that you have a folder with images, in which case you can provide it using the `data_dir` argument.
+Note that the latter assumes a [particular structure](https://huggingface.co/docs/datasets/v2.0.0/en/image_process#imagefolder).

 ```python
 from datasets import load_dataset